Should I get the COVID vaccine if I’m Pregnant?

 - Although there were no serious side effects reported, many people had some side effects.
 The side effects of the vaccine were:

-- The CDC recommends using Tylenol (acetaminophen) during pregnancy if you have a high fever.
+- The Centers for Disease Control and Prevention (CDC) recommends using Tylenol (acetaminophen) during pregnancy if you have a high fever.

 What do the experts recommend?

-COVID is very dangerous and can spread very easily.
-Because of this, ”the Pfizer-COVID vaccine is recommended for persons 16 years of age and older in the U.S. population under the FDA’s Emergency Use Authorization.”(CDC)6
+COVID-19 is very dangerous and can spread very easily.
+Because of this, the Pfizer COVID-19 vaccine is recommended for persons 16 years of age and older, and the Moderna COVID-19 vaccine is recommended for persons 18 years of age and older in the U.S. population under the Food and Drug Administration’s Emergency Use Authorization (CDC).6

 However, because there are no studies of pregnant women yet, there are no clear recommendations for pregnant women.
 This is standard for a new drug and is not due to any particular concern with this vaccine.

-The Society for Maternal-Fetal Medicine strongly recommends that pregnant individuals have access to COVID vaccines.
-They recommend that each person have a discussion with their healthcare professional about their own personal choice.7
+The Society for Maternal-Fetal Medicine strongly recommends that pregnant individuals have access to COVID-19 vaccines.
+They recommend that each person have a discussion with their health care professional about their own personal choice.7

-The American College of Obstetricians and Gynecologists recommends that the COVID vaccine should not be withheld from pregnant individuals who meet criteria for vaccination.8
+The American College of Obstetricians and Gynecologists recommends that the COVID-19 vaccine should not be withheld from pregnant individuals who meet criteria for vaccination.8

 What else should I think about to help me decide?

-Make sure you understand as much as you can about COVID and about the vaccine.
+Make sure you understand as much as you can about COVID-19 and about the vaccine.
 Ask a trusted source, like your midwife or doctor.
-Page 5 has more information about the vaccine.

-Look at the columns below and think about your risk of getting COVID (Left).
-Think about your safety - are you able to stay safe (Right)?
+Think about your own personal risk.
+Look at the columns below and think about your risk of getting COVID-19 (left).
+Think about your safety — are you able to stay safe (right)?

-The risks of getting sick from COVID are higher if…
+The risks of getting sick from COVID-19 are higher if:

 - You have contact with people outside your household who do not wear masks